DeviasRioIV/frontend-style-guide/README.md

 Use this command to install the initial dev dependencies

-`npm install --save-dev @babel/core @babel/preset-env @babel/preset-react babel-loader browser-sync browser-sync-webpack-plugin css-loader less less-loader mini-css-extract-plugin path webpack webpack-cli webpack-dev-server style-loader`
+`npm install --save-dev @babel/core @babel/preset-env @babel/preset-react babel-loader browser-sync browser-sync-webpack-plugin css-loader less less-loader mini-css-extract-plugin path webpack webpack-cli webpack-dev-server style-loader file-loader url-loader`

 Use this command to install the initial dependencies